-Southern Broadcaster - A mix of annual ryegrass, crimson clover, radish and turnip.
+Southern Broadcaster- A mix of annual ryegrass, crimson clover, radish and turnip.
 A high energy, high digestibility mixture that builds soil organic matter quickly.
 These all broadcast very reliably and provide heavy grazing come mid spring.
+Clover seed comes coated and preinoculated.
+Broadcast 25 to 30lbs/A into limited residue.
+Drag following broadcasting to increase seed to soil contact.

 Soil Builder Plus - Triticale, annual ryegrass, crimson clover, vetch, and radish all come together to provide big biomass from early winter late into spring.
 Great for grazing or haylage.
+Vetch and clover seed come coated and preinoculated.
+Seed 100 to 140lbs/A. Drill at 0.25 to 0.5" depth.

-Ray's Crazy Fall Mix - Our most diverse winter annual mix!
+Ray's Crazy Fall Mix- Our most diverse winter annual mix!
 Ray's Crazy is designed to be a dual purpose mix- build the soil and feed livestock.
 Spring oats, triticale, ryegrass, crimson clover, Austrian winter peas, vetch, radish and T-Raptor hybrid brassica come together to provide high quality, diverse forage all winter and spring while building the soil.
+Clover seed comes preinoculated, additional inoculant needed for the peas and vetch.
+Seed 50-100lbs/A. Drill at 0.25" to 0.5" deep.

-- Your drill can handle it- mixtures flow well through drills when properly calibrated and seed sifting is rarely an issue. - Harvest the mixture based on the height of the grasses, the legumes and brassicas will handle the pressure well. - Diverse mixtures are best fit for grazing or wet hay production because dry down time is so variable between these species.
+Your drill can handle it- mixtures flow well through drills when properly calibrated and seed sifting is rarely an issue.

+Harvest the mixture based on the height of the grasses, the legumes and brassicas will handle the pressure well.

+Diverse mixtures are best fit for grazing or wet hay production because dry down time is so variable between these species.

-Lure wildlife mixture - An exciting mixture designed to attract and feed wildlife.
+Lure wildlife mixture- An exciting mixture designed to attract and feed wildlife.
 Spring oats, triticale, Keystone winter peas, crimson clover, and the Winfred rape come together to feed wildlife from late fall through early spring.
+Seed at 50lbs/A. Best for those who can drill 0.25" to 0.5" depth.
+Pea and clover seed is coated and preinoculated.

-Entice - A mixture designed to be broadcasted that will also effectively attract and grow wildlife.
+Entice- A mixture designed to be broadcasted that will also effectively attract and grow wildlife.
 Annual ryegrass, crimson clover, Winfred brassica, TRaptor brassica, and Six Points chicory are cold tolerant high energy forages.
+Broadcast at 25lbs/A. Clover seed is coated and preinoculated.